calico/Heterochronic_myeloidCellTransplantation/README.md

-# Heterochronic Brain Myeloid Cell Transplantation analsysis
+# Heterochronic Brain Myeloid Cell Transplantation analysis
 This GitHub repository documents the core analyses of scRNA-seq and Spatial-seq data of microglia and heterochronic myeloid cell transplantation experiments.

 ## Background